barkingiguana/compound/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself by running:

     $ gem install barking_iguana-compound

+You'll also need Vagrant, and VirtualBox, installed where you'd like to run your tests.

 ## Usage